What every best SUV Tires - Light Truck Tires has:

-As part of ConsumerReports.org's comprehensive report on tires, editors test 15 sets of all-terrain tires.
+As part of ConsumerReports.org's comprehensive report on tires, editors test nearly 15 sets of all-terrain tires.
 They recommend five models after thorough testing, rating tires on factors such as handling on wet and dry pavement, road noise, braking and tread life.

 A team of testers rate roughly 30 all-terrain tire models on a variety of surfaces for this comparison.
 Each tire includes a short review and gets a score of 1 to 4 stars for performance on pavement, heavy rock, sand, snow, mud and ice.
 With no overall score, it's difficult to see which models rate at the top of their list, though it is useful to compare which tires excel, and which don't, under specific conditions.
 The site also hosts numerous single-tire reviews.

 TireRack.com conducts expert tire tests, usually pitting three similar tires in a side-by-side comparison.
 A few of the tests are recent -- for example a test of crossover/SUV touring all-season tires -- but several date from 2008 or older.
 Some tires appear in more than one comparison.